Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 #### How to prevent conflicts

 With many of your team members adding new Dagster repositories through an automated CI/CD pipeline, you might face the situation that 2 people are adding a new repo at around the same time.
-When this happens, the algoritm runs into the fact that the `dagster-user-deployments-values-yaml` ConfigMap cannot be uploaded in the first step because Kubernetes demands that you provide the latest applied configuration when doing an update.
+When this happens, the `dagster-user-deployments-values-yaml` ConfigMap cannot be uploaded in the first step because Kubernetes demands that you provide the _last-applied-configuration_ when doing an update.
 If it doesn't match, the upload fails.
-This is perfect, we do not want to overwrite the changes of the conflicting flow.
+This is perfect as we do not want to overwrite the changes of the conflicting flow.
 You can optionally build in a retry-mechanism that starts over with pulling the ConfigMap again.

 #### How to deploy from scratch

 The above does not yet cover how we are able to deploy the Dagster system _and user code_ completely from scratch.
 Why do we want this?
-Well, for in case somebody accidently deletes the `dagster` namespace for instance.
+Well, for instance when somebody accidently deletes the `dagster` namespace for instance.
 Or hell breaks loose in any other physical or non-physical form.
 Or when we simply want to bump the Dagster version, actually.

 The key to this is that we version both the `dagster-user-deployments-values-yaml` and `dagster-workspace-yaml` as a final step to the flow described above (we do it on S3, in a versioned bucket).
 Whenever we redeploy Dagster (with Ansible) we pull the latest versions and use them to compile both the `values.yaml` files from it.

 #### How to clean up old repositories

 The above described automation _adds_ new repo, but doesn't take care of old obsolete repos.
 The steps for removing a repo are the same for adding one.
 The exact implementation depends on your situation.
-You might want to automatically remove PR staging repos after closing a PR.
-We also have a script in place that removes a repo based on a given name.
+You might want to automatically remove PR staging repos after closing a PR, for instance.

 ### Conclusion

-Dagster is an incredibly powerful tool that enabled us to build complex data pipelines with much ease.
+Dagster is an incredibly powerful tool that enabled us to build complex data pipelines with ease.
 Having streamlined the CI/CD pipeline for user code respositories enabled us to migrate to Dagster very quickly and saves us lots of time on a daily basis.
 Still we are very much looking forward to the moment Dagster releases a version which makes this article obsolete.